-Virginia's Comprehensive Wildlife Conservation Strategy.
-(VADGIF Wildlife Diversity Division, Rebecca Wajda, CWCS Project Manager 2006).

-The Virginia Department of Game and Inland Fisheries (VDGIF) developed an aquatic habitat classification for use in the Comprehensive Wildlife Conservation Stratgey.
-The methods used in this classification follow the basic structure of The Nature Conservancy aquatic community classification and the Missouri Resource Assessment Program's Aquatic GAP study (Higgins, et al. 1998, Miller, et al. 1998, MoRAP 2005).
+Virginia's Comprehensive Wildlife Conservation Strateg.
+(VADGIF Wildlife Diversity Division 2006).
+The Virginia Department of Game and Inland Fisheries (VDGIF) developed an aquatic habitat classification for use in the Comprehensive Wildlife Conservation Strategy.
+The methods used in this classification follow the basic structure of The Nature Conservancy aquatic community classification (Higgins et al. 2005) and the Missouri Resource Assessment Program's Aquatic GAP study (Sowa et al. 2005).
 The classification has been applied to riverine habitats only.